EngBaz/Interactive-PDF-Chatbot/README.md

 #### 1. Hybrid Search

-Hybrid search is a search method that combines the strengths of traditional keyword-based search and semantic search.
-It utilises the precision of keyword search with the contextual understanding and relevance of semantic search.
-By incorporating both approaches, hybrid search aims to deliver more accurate and comprehensive search results.
+Hybrid search combines the precision of traditional <code>keyword search</code> with the contextual understanding of <code>semantic search</code>.
+This approach aims to deliver more accurate and comprehensive results.
+In this project, a <code>hybrid search</code> system using <code>FAISS</code> as a vector database is implemented.
+The Langchain <code>EnsembleRetriever</code> tool integrates these two search methods, providing a more effective way to find information.

-- Keyword Search

-BM25 is a ranking algorithm that calculates how relevant a document is to a search query.
-It's an extension of th the TF-IDF method and generates a sparse vector.
-BM25 is used to improve search results by ranking documents based on their relevance to the user's query.

-- Semantic Search

-Semantic search is a more advanced way to find information.
-Unlike keyword search, which only looks for matching words, semantic search understands the meaning behind the words.
-This leads to better results.
-To do this, it measures how similar the search query is to the documents using scores.
-In this project, <code>cosine similarity</code> is used for this measurement.

-This project combines semantic and keyword search techniques using FAISS as a vectorstore.
-The Langchain <code>EnsembleRetriever</code> tool is used to integrate these two approaches, providing more accurate search results.